aspose-words/Aspose.Words-API-References/english/net/aspose.words/textwatermarkoptions/fontfamily/_index.md

 linktitle: FontFamily
 articleTitle: FontFamily
 second_title: Aspose.Words for .NET
-description: TextWatermarkOptions FontFamily property.
-Gets or sets font family name.
-The default value is Calibri in C#.
+description: Customize your TextWatermarkOptions with the FontFamily property to enhance your designs.
+Default is Calibri; choose a style that fits your brand!
 type: docs
 weight: 30
 url: /net/aspose.words/textwatermarkoptions/fontfamily/